Edgeview’s New Foundations Pricing

 Edgeview’s Online Project Management Portal

-The online application delivers a visual presentation of all work that we are completing together – in particular, the execution of each of the New Foundations Workshop’s milestones.
-You will have instantaneous and informed progress reports in a visual display ensuring you can monitor our efforts and milestones as well as those of your teams supporting the relevant initiatives.
+Online application delivers a visual presentation of all work that we are completing together – for example, the execution of each of the road map’s milestones.
+You will have prompt and informed progress reports in a visual dashboard ensuring you can monitor our efforts, the progress of each phase, the milestones and relevant work tasks, as well as those of your teams supporting the relevant initiatives.

 - Develop client segmentation strategies for the design of new service offerings;